Monday - Thursday: 9am - 5pm

-Ketamine is an anesthetic and pain-relieving medication often used to treat neuropathic pain that hasn’t responded to standard treatments.
-It can also help lower a patient’s need for opioids.
-Administering ketamine through controlled infusions may reduce pain over the long term and enhance the effects of other pain medications, allowing those drugs to work effectively at lower doses.
-However, it’s important to note that ketamine does not work for everyone.
+Ketamine is an anesthetic medication often used to treat neuropathic pain, CRPS and fibromylagia that haven’t responded to standard treatments.
+It can also help lower a patient’s need for pain medications.
+Administering ketamine through controlled, low – dose infusions can reduce pain over the long term and enhance the effects of other pain medications, allowing them to work effectively at lower doses.

 Ketamine, traditionally used as an anesthetic, has been found effective in managing certain chronic pain conditions, particularly those with a neuropathic component.
 Its primary mechanism involves antagonism of the N-methyl-D-aspartate (NMDA) receptor, which plays a role in pain signal transmission and central sensitization—a process where the nervous system becomes sensitized to pain stimuli.
 By inhibiting NMDA receptors, ketamine can reduce the amplification of pain signals, thereby providing analgesic effects.

-Ketamine is typically administered in low doses through intravenous infusion for chronic pain management.
+Ketamine treatment for chronic pain is typically administered in low doses through an intravenous infusion.
+The infusion lasts approximately 3-4 hours.
 This method allows for controlled dosing and monitoring, aiming to alleviate pain symptoms in patients who have not responded to conventional treatments.

 An infusion pump is used to deliver the appropriate dose while medical staff monitor the patient’s pain levels and vital signs such as blood pressure and heart rate.
 Ketamine is considered a very safe medication.